-1 In developing this plan, briefly describe Data for the plan was collected by surveying the entire staff with all of the how the school sought advice from standards listed in the data collection plus additional perception questions. individuals (teachers, staff, other school School leadership team then took this data to establish ratings on each leaders, paraprofessionals, specialized standard first in small groups and then as the whole team.
-After ratings were instructional support personnel, parents, established the leadership team was split into 4 groups and tasked with looking community partners, and other at the highs and lows to propose potential school improvement targets.
-All stakeholders) was accomplished. four groups proposed improving the use of PLC time to analyze data and improve instruction.
+Data for the plan was collected by surveying the entire staff with all of the standards listed in the data collection plus additional perception questions.
+School leadership team then took this data to establish ratings on each standard first in small groups and then as the whole team.
+After ratings were established the leadership team was split into 4 groups and tasked with looking at the highs and lows to propose potential school improvement targets.
+School leadership team collaboratively decided on the SIP goals.

-2 Describe how the school will ensure that N/A

-low-income and minority children enrolled

-in the Title I school are not served at

-disproportionate rates by ineffective,

-out-of-field, or inexperienced teachers.
+2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.